justinedelson/cep-aem-search-extension/README.md

 # cep-aem-search-extension

 This is an example of a CEP (Creative Extension Platform) extension for Adobe Photoshop which searches for AEM Assets.
-It is ugly on purpose.

 # Requirements